bernie-skipole/indi/README.md

-The web service or gui is not specified, typically a web framework would be used to write code that can read and write to a local redis service. redis is used as:
+The web service or gui is not specified, typically a web framework would be used to write code that can read and write to a local redis service.

+### mqtt and redis - why?

+redis is used as:

 More than one web service process or thread may be running, redis makes data visible to all processes.